lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 #### 3.1 File Formats
 - ***Parquet*** has stats
-	- If we partition correctly, then we can use data skipping to skip over some files because we know of the partitions
+	- If you partition correctly, then you can use data skipping to skip over some files because you know of the partitions
-	- If we partition by CityID, and we have a where CityID = 1, we can skip every other file
+	- If you partition by CityID, and you have a where CityID = 1, you can skip every other file
 - Don’t collect stats on long strings
 - Use parquet instead of CSV
 	- CSV doesn’t collect stats